openaustralia/morph/README.md

 #### Production devops development

 Install [Vagrant](http://www.vagrantup.com/) and [Ansible](http://www.ansible.com/).
 Comment out the user line in [`provisioning/playbook.yml`](https://github.com/openaustralia/morph/blob/17e05ed5bc540be683e5fdf90d1fefaa0f81c56f/provisioning/playbook.yml#L10-L11) and run `vagrant up local`.
 This will build and provision a box that looks and acts like production at `dev.morph.io`.

-You'll need to add `dev.morph.io` to your `/etc/hosts` file as being localhost (since its ports are forwarded to your local machine).
+Add these lines to your `/etc/hosts` file:

+    127.0.0.1  dev.morph.io
+    127.0.0.1  faye.dev.morph.io

 Once the box is created and provisioned, deploy the application to your Vagrant box: